PhD in Technical Communication and Rhetoric

 Note: Attendance at your first five May Workshops is mandatory.

-Depending on how much relevant graduate work you transfer to Texas Tech (and historically, we have found that students bring 6-9 courses), you can be finished with coursework in 2-3 years.
+Depending on how much relevant graduate work you transfer to Texas Tech, you can be finished with coursework in 2-3 years.
 In order to accommodate the needs of the online doctoral group, we plan to offer more classes in the summertime, so even if you only take 1 course per long semester, you have the possibility of taking 2 or 3 courses during the summer.
 We will require all online doctoral students to attend an intensive 2-week session held each May on the Texas Tech campus; this experience gives you daily exposure to ongoing scholarship, as well as steady communication with faculty advisors as you begin to craft (and eventually finish) your dissertation.

 After you are finished with coursework, you will take a qualifying exam, usually in the semester after completing coursework.
 After completing this exam, you will write a dissertation.
 The typical post-coursework phase of a doctorate takes between 1 and 3 years for our onsite students, depending on the nature of their research.